microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_82CU3.md

-# Microsoft Azure Service Fabric 8.2 Third Refresh Release Notes
+# Microsoft Azure Service Fabric 8.2 Cumulative Update 3.0 Release Notes

 This release includes the bug fixes described in this document.
 This release includes runtime, SDKs, and Windows Server Standalone deployments to run on-premises.